dyc3/senior-design/poster.typ

 - OpenTogetherTube (OTT) is a website that allows users to watch videos together.
 - Implementation of the load balancer will allow an application to be deployed around the world, lower latency for users, improve reliability, and allow for a larger number of simultaneous users.
+- The load balancer allows for the allocation of rooms across multiple servers, preserving the seamless synchronization of state to users anywhere in the world.

 #figure(
   draw-ott(),